Medicinal product regulation and product liability in Mexico: overview

 Therapeutic Goods Administration in Australia.

-In general, Mexico does not recognise foreign marketing authorisations.
-However, COFEPRIS has recently set an abridged procedure for drugs to be approved for the first time in Mexico, where they have been previously approved by foreign regulatory agencies, and the requirements for approval of these agencies are recognised as equivalent to those in Mexico (see Question 9).
+Foreign marketing authorisations are not valid in Mexico.
+However, COFEPRIS has set a special procedure for drugs to be approved for the first time in Mexico, already approved by equivalent regulatory authorities abroad.
+In this procedure, the requirements for approval of these agencies are recognised as equivalent to those in Mexico (see Question 11).

 Any import of drugs, health products or raw material for drugs must be approved by COFEPRIS.
 Marketing authorisation in Mexico is required.
 In certain circumstances, for example, clinical trials and orphan drugs, import of a minimal quantity of products without a marketing authorisation can be approved.